charlierf/hands-on-ml-face-recognition/README.md

 1. Clone this repository: `git clone https://github.com/charlierf/hands-on-ml-face-recognition.git`
 2. Navigate to the project folder: `cd hands-on-ml-face-recognition`
 3. Install the dependencies using: `pip install -r requirements.txt`
-4. Open the notebook `face_classifier_olivetti.ipynb` in a Jupyter environment (e.g., Jupyter Lab, Jupyter Notebook, or Google Colab) and run the cells.
+4. Open the notebook `face_classifier_keras.ipynb` in a Jupyter environment (e.g., Jupyter Lab, Jupyter Notebook, or Google Colab) and run the cells.

 ## Key Learnings